 Humalog should not be given to a child younger than 3 years old.
 Humalog should not be used to treat type 2 diabetes in a child of any age.

 To make sure Humalog is safe for you, tell your doctor if you ever have:

 liver or kidney disease; or

 low levels of potassium in your blood (hypokalemia).

 Tell your doctor if you also take pioglitazone or rosiglitazone (sometimes contained in combinations with glimepiride or metformin).
 Taking certain oral diabetes medicines while you are using insulin may increase your risk of serious heart problems.

 Follow your doctor's instructions about using insulin if you are pregnant or breast-feeding a baby.
 Blood sugar control is very important during pregnancy, and your dose needs may be different during each trimester of pregnancy.
 Your dose needs may also be different while you are breast-feeding.

 How should I use Humalog?

 Use Humalog exactly as it was prescribed for you.
-Follow all directions on your prescription label.
-Do not use this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.
+Use the medicine exactly as directed.

-Concentrated Humalog (200 units/ml) must not be given with an insulin pump, or mixed with other insulins.
-Do not inject concentrated Humalog into a vein.
+Concentrated Humalog (200 units) must not be given with an insulin pump, or mixed with other insulins.

 Never share an injection pen, cartridge, or syringe with another person, even if the needle has been changed.
 Sharing these devices can allow infections or disease to pass from one person to another.